This startup 3D prints the perfect glasses for your kid–and sends a new pair when they get lost

 Hertel was also surprised by how unpleasant the entire experience of getting glasses was for her children.
 Visiting an optician can be just as stressful as visiting a doctor or dentist.
 Then, there’s the issue of getting the children to sit still while they try on different frames.
 All of this is aggravated by the fact that most children’s eyewear doesn’t come in a wide range of sizes.
 Most brands, including Warby Parker Kids and Jonas Paul Eyewear, just come in two sizes that are designed to fit children aged 4 to 12.
 Hertel says that she often couldn’t find a size that fit her kids.
 “Children’s faces are still growing,” says Hertel.
 “There’s not much you can do if your child is in-between sizes or the glasses they want are too big or small for their face.”

-Hertel and Schlumberger have solved this problem by creating an app that allows children to virtually try out glasses at home, and by 3D printing the lenses to the dimension of the child’s face.
+Hertel and Schlumberger have solved this problem by creating an app that allows children to virtually try out glasses at home, and by 3D printing the frames to the dimension of the child’s face.
 Parents start by downloading the Fitz Frames app, where they can take measurements of their child’s face.
 Then they can virtually fit their child with the six different frames, which come in eight colors.
 Then, they can choose the pair that they want, which will be manufactured to order in the Fitz Frames factory in Youngstown, Ohio.
 The glasses will then be delivered within a week.

 “We’re taking into account small details like how wide to make the bridge of the glasses,” says Schlumberger.
 “It seems like a small detail, but if it is just a few millimeters too wide, the child will be pushing their glasses back up onto their face all day.”